 Exterior Door Painting Cost

-- The job will take approximately 2 - 4 hours to complete
+- The job will take around 2 to 4 hours to complete.

-- A complete pricing breakdown which includes the types of door paint you can choose from, along with what such a task usually involves
+- A complete pricing breakdown that includes the types of door paint you can choose from, along with what such a task usually involves.

 Want to find out how much painting outside doors costs?